-The College comprises four schools, approximately 6,500 students and 350 members of staff, and operates on a global stage, with numerous long-standing partnerships across the UK and around the world.
-We offer a wide range of courses in subjects such as architecture, art, design, fashion, media, performance, journalism, modern languages, history, philosophy and politics, amongst others.
-This broad portfolio establishes the College as one of the largest of its kind in Europe and provides tremendous opportunities for students to learn and develop a deeper understanding about their subject by collaborating with others across the College, including with academic staff, who are all specialists in their chosen fields.
+The Faculty comprises four schools, approximately 6,000 students and 350 members of staff, and operates on a global stage, with numerous long-standing partnerships across the UK and around the world.
+We offer a wide range of courses in subjects such as architecture, art, design, fashion, media, performance, journalism, languages, history, philosophy and politics, amongst others.
+Our broad portfolio provides tremendous opportunities for students to learn and develop a deeper understanding about their subject by collaborating with others across the Faculty, including academic staff, who are all specialists in their chosen fields.

-Find out more about the College below and learn more about the four schools within the College or contact us to arrange a conversation or a visit.
+Find out more about the Faculty below and learn more about the four schools within the Faculty or contact us to arrange a conversation or a visit.
 We’d love to hear from you!

 University of Central Lancashire